Russmania101/ECE434_Russell_Johnson/hw09/ReadMe.txt

                 - source setup.sh
                 - make
         - Remove delays and hook up to scope
-            - Scope capture is in ""
+            - Scope capture is in "2.6_scope.png"
-            - Toggle spped:
+            - Toggle spped: 80ns
-            - Jitter:
+            - Jitter: lots of jitter
-            - Stable:
+            - Stable: it is stable

     - 5.3 PWM Generator
         - I took the sample code and changed the pin to P9_27, and the program runs great